Sebum Production (Acne) Model

 Acne is a skin condition affecting over 30 million individuals in the US.
 It is most commonly associated with adolescence but can persist into the adult ages of twenties and thirties.
 The social stigma attached to this condition can lead to reduced self-esteem and in extreme cases depression and suicidal tendencies.

 The etiology of acne involves the production of skin oil (sebum) and bacterial infection of oil glands (sebaceous glands).
 A range of treatments are used to treat this condition ranging from modified diets, usually for mild conditions, to antimicrobial medications, to pharmacologic intervention for the reduction of sebum.
-The most effective therapeutic, for difficult to treat cases, involves administration of isotretinoin (Accutane®), a retinoid compound and a well-established teratogen.
-Accordingly, acne represents a condition in which one of the leading and most effective therapeutics being administered to young women of child-bearing potential, carries the risk to cause birth defects if not administered with great caution to avoid pregnancy.
+The most effective therapeutic, for difficult to treat cases, involves administration of isotretinoin (Accutane®) a retinoid compound and a well-established teratogen.
+Accordingly, acne represents a condition in which one of the leading and most effective therapeutics being administered to young women of child-bearing potential, carries the riskl to cause birth defects if not administered with great caution to avoid pregnancy.
 Therefore, there exists a great medical need for safer alternatives.

 Melior has a sebum production mouse model that has been validated using isotretinoin (Accutane®).
-The model is therefore ideally suited for identifying alternative classes of compounds, that can reduce sebum production and thereby provide safer alternative acne therapeutics.
+The model is therefore ideally suited for identifying alternative classes of compounds, that can reduce sebum production and thereby provide safer alternatives acne therapeutics.

 The model is predicated on the principle that sebum-coated hair sheds more water than hair which has relatively less sebum coating.
-The amount of water retention can be measured by comparing wet and dry weights of animals, and the amount of sebum can in turn be assessed by comparing water retention before and after washing all sebum off using soap solution.
+The amount of water retention can be measured by comparing wet and dry weights of animals, and the amount of sebum can in turn be assessed by comparing water retention before and after washing all sebum off using a soap solution.

 The study outlined below illustrates this principle and shows a dose-dependent effect with isotretinoin (Accutane®)